 Curcumin absorbs better in your body when taken with healthy fats like flax oil, coconut oil, or with a meal.
 One of my favorite ways to consume tumeric is by drinking golden milk (you can get the recipe here).
 It also has a strong synergistic effect against cancer when combined with EGCG in green tea and resveratrol.
 For more detailed information and studied curcumin dosages in actual cancer patients see this article, and this article.

 Polyphenols (antioxidants) in green tea protect against cell damage.
 In particular, EGCG has been shown to block the enzyme that tells cancer cells to multiply, resulting in cell death.

 An Italian study is learning about the the synergistic effects of quercetin, an antioxidant found in apples and onions, with the green tea to possibly ramp up it’s cancer fighting ability in prostate cancer.
 Makes sense since quercetin exhibits anti-inflammatory effects.

 Many times you’ll see 3-5 cups of green tea a day recommended for it’s health benefits.
 Keep in mind, this is actually 4-8 oz total a day by american standards, as a good preventive measure.
 For information regarding studies on green tea and the prevention of cancer see this article.

 Update: Matcha green tea has gained quite a bit of popularity recently and contains 10 times the nutrients of green tea per cup.
 Find out more here.

-You can also get a nice healthy boost of matcha powder as part of my DIY smoothie powder (recipe here).
+You can also get a nice healthy boost of matcha powder in this DIY smoothie powder (recipe here).